wp-plugins/chargebee/readme.txt

 * The plugin acts as a paywall in resticting content to your users based on their pricing plans.
 * Provides the option to add customers to a default plan during signup.
+* Provides integration with other user registration plugins available in WordPress.
 * Changes that takes place to subscriptions in ChargeBee are updated in WordPress.
 These changes are updated using webhooks.
 * Connects to ChargeBee's customer portal for your users to easily access and manage their account and payment information.

 = Easy access to ChargeBee's features with URLs =

 The plugin includes URLs that can be used for specific functions such as changing an existing user's subscription to another plan and also to connect users to ChargeBee's customer portal.
 All this can be done within your WordPress site.

+= Easy integration with other user registration WordPress plugins =

+Additional information about the users can be passed to ChargeBee when a new user signups in your WordPress site.

 = Access users' ChargeBee meta information using filters =

 * apply_filter("cb_get_subscription", $user_id) - gives the user's subscription details present in ChargeBee.
 This will be in the [ChargeBee Subscription](https://apidocs.chargebee.com/docs/api/subscriptions?lang=php#subscription_attributes) object format.